aws/amazon-sagemaker-examples/end_to_end/fraud_detection/README.md

 Our solution is split into the following stages of the [ML Lifecycle](#nb0-ml-lifecycle), and each stage has its own notebook:

-* [Data Exploration](./0-AutoClaimFraudDetection.ipynb): We first explore the data.
+* [Notebook 1: Data Exploration](./0-AutoClaimFraudDetection.ipynb): We first explore the data.
-* [Data Prep and Store](./1-data-prep-e2e.ipynb): We prepare a dataset for machine learning using SageMaker Data Wrangler, create and deposit the datasets in a SageMaker Feature Store.
+* [Notebook 2: Data Prep and Store](./1-data-prep-e2e.ipynb): We prepare a dataset for machine learning using SageMaker Data Wrangler, create and deposit the datasets in a SageMaker Feature Store.
-* [Train, Assess Bias, Establish Lineage, Register Model](./2-lineage-train-assess-bias-tune-registry-e2e.ipynb): We detect possible pre-training and post-training bias, train and tune a XGBoost model using Amazon SageMaker, record Lineage in the Model Registry so we can later deploy it.
+* [Notebook 3: Train, Assess Bias, Establish Lineage, Register Model](./2-lineage-train-assess-bias-tune-registry-e2e.ipynb): We detect possible pre-training and post-training bias, train and tune a XGBoost model using Amazon SageMaker, record Lineage in the Model Registry so we can later deploy it.
-* [Mitigate Bias, Re-train, Register, Deploy Unbiased Model](./3-mitigate-bias-train-model2-registry-e2e.ipynb): We mitigate bias, retrain a less biased model, store it in a Model Registry.
+* [Notebook 4: Mitigate Bias, Re-train, Register, Deploy Unbiased Model](./3-mitigate-bias-train-model2-registry-e2e.ipynb): We mitigate bias, retrain a less biased model, store it in a Model Registry.
 We then deploy the model to a Amazon SageMaker Hosted Endpoint and run real-time inference via the SageMaker Online Feature Store.
-* [Create and Run an MLOps Pipeline](./pipeline-e2e.ipynb): We then create a SageMaker Pipeline that ties together everything we have done so far, from outputs from Data Wrangler, Feature Store, Clarify, Model Registry and finally deployment to a SageMaker Hosted Endpoint. [--> Architecture](#nb0-pipeline)
+* [Pipeline Notebook: Create and Run an MLOps Pipeline](./pipeline-e2e.ipynb): We then create a SageMaker Pipeline that ties together everything we have done so far, from outputs from Data Wrangler, Feature Store, Clarify, Model Registry and finally deployment to a SageMaker Hosted Endpoint. [--> Architecture](#nb0-pipeline)